PhoenixIra/pyalgotask/README.md

 Output modules are used to generate LaTeX code for certain types of tasks.
 Since tasks are rather diverse, so are their respective output modules.
 Generally speaking, the exercise file contains first some text, usually consisting of a pretext, the input for the algorithm, followed by a posttext.
 Lastly space for entering the solution is given.
 The space is roughly oriented on the solution, but sometimes a bit more space is given (i.e. for open hashing we offer sufficient place to insert every item at one position)

 ### Testing
-The module `tests/...` offer various testing classes using [pytest](https://pytest.org/) with [mock](https://docs.python.org/3/library/unittest.mock.html).
+The module `tests/...` offer various testing classes using [pytest](https://pytest.org/) with [mock](https://docs.python.org/3/library/unittest.mock.html) and [pytest-timeout](https://pypi.org/project/pytest-timeout/).
 We use one testing file per category, where we try to test all algorithms in the same class similarly or even the same to enforce uniformity.

 ### Documentation
 Documentation is designed for pydoctor using the command